Birmingham Wrongful Termination Lawyer

 - FMLA

-In practice, this means that employers in Birmingham cannot legally disguise a discriminatory or retaliatory motive as a performance issue or restructuring decision.
-Evidence such as sudden negative reviews after years of good evaluations, offensive comments about a protected characteristic, or different treatment compared to coworkers in similar situations can help support a claim.
-We work with you to gather key documents, identify witnesses, and evaluate whether your circumstances fit within the protections available under Alabama and federal employment laws.
+In practice, employers in Birmingham cannot legally disguise a discriminatory or retaliatory motive as a performance issue or restructuring decision.
+Evidence such as sudden negative reviews after years of good evaluations, offensive comments tied to a protected characteristic, or different treatment compared to coworkers in similar roles can support a claim.
+We work with you to gather key documents, identify witnesses, and evaluate whether your circumstances fall within the protections available under Alabama and federal employment law.

-If you believe you have been unlawfully fired, take these steps to improve your position as you pursue litigation:
+If you believe you were unlawfully fired, take these steps to strengthen your position before pursuing any legal action:

 - Remain calm and positive.